 - Walk about 1/2 mile through the alpine forest to reach the open, grassy and rocky mountain meadows.
 Cross a small bald and continue to Black Balsam Knob in another 1/2 mile.

-- To get back to your car, walk the paved road a half mile to your car (easier option) from the parking area or hike the strenuous one-mile Art Loeb Connector trail to the top of the first bald to complete a loop.
+- To get back to your car, walk the paved road a half-mile to your car (easier option) from the parking area or hike the strenuous one-mile Art Loeb Connector trail to the top of the first bald to complete a loop.
 When you reach the Art Loeb Trail atop the bald, turn right to get back to your car.
-See map below!
+See the map below!

 Sam Knob: Continue to the end of Black Balsam Knob Road for restrooms and a larger parking area.
 Read about the Sam Knob Hike that begins here.